 ONBOARD CARD 05 — Inside the Gulf Stream

-Phase: From north wall entry to south wall exit Typical elapsed time: 8–18h inside the Stream (boat-speed and current dependent) Location: Approximately 35°N to 38.5°N (varies by year)
+Phase: North wall entry to south wall exit.
+Typical elapsed time: 8–18 h inside (boat-speed and current dependent) Location: Approximately 35°N to 38.5°N (varies by year)

 DATA TO CHECK

-Every 30 minutes: - GPS speed (SOG) vs log (STW): difference = net current vector.
-Record this.
-It should be increasing as you move into the core. - Water temperature: note every 30 min or at any vessel speed change.
-Core of Stream is often warmest. - Radar: check for convective echoes.
-Inside the Stream, development can be rapid (10 min cycles).
+Every 30 min: - GPS SOG vs log STW: difference = net current vector.
+Record it — it should increase toward the core. - Water temperature: note at every speed change.
+Core is often warmest. - Radar: check for convective echoes; development can be rapid (10-min cycles) inside the Stream.

 Every hour: - Course made good (CMG): are you being set?
-Are you compensating correctly? - Update dead reckoning position for current set - Check: are you on track to exit at the planned latitude?
+Compensating correctly? - Update dead reckoning for current set. - On track to exit at planned latitude?

-Every 3–4 hours: - Re-examine the pre-loaded routing analysis for this crossing: is observed current matching what was predicted? - If current is significantly different from forecast, what does that mean for the post-stream exit latitude and the strategy?
+Every 3–4 hours: - Compare observed current to pre-loaded routing analysis.
+If significantly different → what does this mean for exit latitude and strategy?

-Core of the Stream (maximum current zone): - This is NOT the time for aggressive sail selection changes - Prioritize the sail that is working NOW; a mid-stream peel is high-risk - If wind is building and you are at a crossover: go conservative - take the sail down now - If you dropped a reef pre-entry: you're probably fine; resist shaking it out in the core
+Core of the Stream: - Not the time for aggressive sail changes.
+Prioritize the sail that is working now. - If wind builds to crossover: go conservative and take the sail down now. - If you dropped reef pre-entry: resist shaking it out in the core.

-Squall management (see also Card 09): - At ANY squall echo within 20 nm: douse the kite if flying one - Reef #1 should already be in the mast (pre-rigged) during daylight in the Stream; no exception at night - The 15–30 minute squall gust at 35–45 kts with a kite up can end your race
+Squall management (see also Card 09): - At ANY squall echo within 20 nm: douse the kite if flying. - Reef #1 pre-rigged in mast throughout daylight in the Stream; no exceptions at night. - A 15–30 min squall gust at 35–45 kts with a kite up can end your race.

 TACTICAL OPTIONS

-- Track the favorable current core - using GPS/log vector, steer to maximize northward-set; cross efficiently
+- Track the favorable current core — steer to maximize northward set via GPS/log vector

 - Follow north wall — if CCR western limb: stay tight to north wall for additional favorable current before diving S

-- Angle for the exit latitude - if current set is pushing you off your planned exit: correct heading to compensate
+- Angle for exit latitude — if current is pushing you off planned exit, correct heading to compensate

 Important geometry: The Stream flows NE.
-If you are heading south (160–180°T), the current vector is adding a NE component to your actual position.
+Heading south (160–180°T), the current adds a NE component to your actual position.
 You will be set ENE of your intended track if you don't compensate.
-Plan for this before entry; confirm GPS/CMG offset.
+Confirm GPS/CMG offset before entry.

 RED FLAGS

-- GPS/log delta showing >4.5 kts adverse current: you are in a meander or you entered the wrong lane - immediate navigator attention
+- GPS/log delta >4.5 kts adverse: meander or wrong lane — immediate Navigator attention

-- Water temperature drops rapidly while still in intended current zone: you may have crossed into a cold-core ring's interior - check position immediately
+- Water temp drops rapidly while in intended current zone: may be inside a cold-core ring — check position

-- Any change in wave character from running/reaching to steep choppy: wind-against-current is developing - reduce sail conservatively NOW
+- Wave character shifts from running/reaching to steep choppy: wind-against-current developing — reduce sail NOW

-- Squall gust >30 kts: kite down is not optional at this point - it should already be down if you followed Card 04
+- Squall gust >30 kts: kite should already be down if Card 04 was followed

-- Any crew member showing signs of extreme fatigue, confusion, or physical distress: all hands wake, safety first
+- Any crew member showing extreme fatigue, confusion, or physical distress: all hands wake; safety first

 DECISION THRESHOLD

-If the crossing is taking significantly longer than predicted (>2h over estimate): - Likely cause: stronger adverse current, or wind shift - If adverse current: consider angling 20–30° toward the favorable side (west or east depending on situation) - If wind shift unfavorable: update the strategy for the post-Stream leg - things may have changed
+Crossing taking >2 h over estimate: - Likely cause: stronger adverse current or wind shift. - Adverse current: consider angling 20–30° toward the favorable side. - Wind shift: update strategy for post-Stream leg.

-If crossing is faster than expected: - Good news; however, confirm exit latitude is still correct relative to the post-Stream plan - Don't exit too far east or west of the planned post-Stream waypoint
+Crossing faster than expected: - Confirm exit latitude is still correct relative to post-Stream plan. - Don't exit too far east or west of planned post-Stream waypoint.

 | UTC time | Lat | Lon | SST °F | SOG | STW | Current (calc) | Wind TWS/TWA | Notes |